 - Beat the eggs and sugar together until thick, pale and tripled in volume.
 Electric beaters are best for this.

 - Pour the chocolate mixture gently down the side of the bowl and fold into the egg mixture as gently as possible.

 - Sift in the flour and baking powder.

 - Spoon into 16 silicone madeleine moulds, or floured tin moulds and bake in the middle of the oven at 180℃ (160℃ fan, 350℉, Gas 4) for ten minutes.

 - Turn out onto a wire rack to cool.

 It goes without saying that I’m entering these honey madeleines into my very own We Should Cocoa.

-I am also submitting them to Classic French with Jen of Blue Kitchen Bakes who has chosen Madeleines as this month’s theme.
+I’m also submitting them to Classic French with Jen of Blue Kitchen Bakes.
+She’s chosen Madeleines as this month’s theme.

 I adore herbs and use them a lot, both in my cooking and for medicinal and cosmetic purposes, but I rarely pair them with chocolate.
 Turns out lemon thyme works really well.
 It’s a rare event, however, that I am able to enter Karen’s excellent Herbs on Saturdays and I’m always a little bit excited when I can do so.